odpi/specs/ODP-Runtime.md

 -   ODP Platforms SHOULD avoid using randomized ports when possible.
 For example, the NodeManager RPC port SHOULD NOT use the default ‘0’ (or random) value.
 Using randomized ports may make firewall setup extremely difficult as well as makes some parts of Apache Hadoop function incorrectly.
 Be aware that users MAY change these port numbers, including back to randomization.

 -   For other components not covered by this specification, ODP Platforms SHOULD set the environment variable *component*_HOME to specify the location in which the component is installed and *component*_CONF_DIR to indicate the directory in which the component's configuration can be found, unless the configuration directory is located in *component*_HOME/conf.
+> Comment (AFG) I do not see how we can specify this for components not in this spec.

 Compatibility
 -------------